Zhaith-Izaliel/iio-niri/README.md

 #### Arch Linux (AUR)

-There are two primary ways to install iio-niri via the Arch User Repository (AUR):
+There are two primary ways to install IIO-Niri via the Arch User Repository (AUR):

 ##### Via Preferred AUR Helper (Yay or Paru)